Shogun-1/Project-3/README.md

 # Project-3
 A reference guide, that can be used to store the information about bus routes; a multifile project

-**IMPORTANT** Before typing any commands, type their quantity, i.e.:
+**!IMPORTANT!** Before typing any commands, type their quantity, i.e.:
 3
 NEW_BUS 50 2 Stop1 Stop2
 BUSES_FOR_STOP Stop1
 ALL_BUSES
 ---END OF THE PROGRAM---

 Output: